Four Marines trained an Air Force base to take the Marine Corps fitness test. The Air Force gave them medals for it.

 “Being a Marine on an Air Force base is a culture shock, but working with a sister branch in a joint effort is extremely valuable,” Martinez told Task & Purpose in an email.

 All the Marines including Martinez are assigned to a small Navy and Marine Corps detachment at Little Rock.
-The base is home for all flight training for the C-130 cargo plane, including Navy and Marine Corps crews, who fly KC-130 tankers to refuel the Corps’ fighter jets and helicopters.
+The base is home for initial flight training for the C-130 cargo plane, including new Navy and Marine Corps crews.
+The Marine Corps flies flies KC-130 tankers to refuel the Corps’ fighter jets and helicopters.

 Martinez is the training chief for the base’s Naval Aviation Technical Training Unit, which oversees those crews.